AlzubairAbbasContact/Arabic-News-Classification-BiLSTM/README.md

 ## Dataset Split

-The dataset was divided using stratified splitting to maintain class distribution:
+The dataset was divided using stratified splitting to maintain the original class distribution:

 - Training set: 70%
 - Validation set: 15%